pcricardo/angular4-2017/Notes-Module-15-Forms.md

 }
 ```

-### TD: Adding Validation to check User Input
+#### TD: Adding Validation to check User Input

 Validations Example:
-- not empty - `required` - is a built-in HTML attibute, and the angular will deteted it and angular configure the form
+- not empty - `required` - is a built-in HTML attribute, and the angular will detect it and angular configure the form
-- email - is not a built-in HTML attibute
+- email - is not a built-in HTML attribute

-### Built-in Validators & Using HTML5 Validation
+#### Built-in Validators & Using HTML5 Validation
 https://angular.io/docs/ts/latest/api/forms/index/Validators-class.html -  built-in validators,

 https://angular.io/api?type=directive - directives, some can be used as validators (search for ones that have validator in the name)